 In the upper left-hand corner of the map is a search bar.
 Put in the beginning of the address and it will auto-populate an address for you to choose.

 Pick your address from the drop down and it will zoom in.
-Addresses in brown are in District 1 and addresses in purple are in District 2.
+District 1 addresses are brown and District 2 addresses are purple.

 ALASKA PUBLIC OFFICES COMMISSION